Payment Services Directive (PSD2) Statistical Information

-The second Payment Services Directive (2015/2366) (PSD2) has replaced the first Payment Services Directive (2007/64) (PSD).
-The rules aim to promote innovation and competition; increase access to payment systems; enhance security of online banking services; and provide further protections to customers across Europe.
+The second Payment Services Directive (2015/2366) (PSD2) is a broad-reaching piece of legislation which is fostering innovative transformation and driving change across the European payments landscape.
+The rules and framework of PSD2 aim to promote innovation and competition; increase access to payment systems; enhance security of online banking services; and provide further protections to customers across Europe.

-Under Article 32(4) of Commission Delegated Regulation (EU) 2018/389 made under Article 98 of PSD2, BNY Mellon is required to publish on its website quarterly statistics on the availability and performance of its dedicated interface for payment initiation service providers, account information service providers and card-based payment instrument issuers (collectively third party providers or TPPs) and of the interface used by its payment service users (PSUs).
+Under Article 32(4) of Commission Delegated Regulation (EU) 2018/389 on regulatory technical standards for strong customer authentication and common and secure open standards of communication, and under Article 32(4) of the UK Technical Standards on Strong Customer Authentication on Common and Secure Methods of Communication Instrument 2020 , BNY Mellon is required to publish on its website quarterly statistics on the availability and performance of its dedicated interface for payment initiation service providers, account information service providers and card-based payment instrument issuers (collectively third party providers or TPPs) and of the interface used by its payment service users (PSUs).

 The statistics of the PSU online interfaces are derived from the following customer applications: Liquidity Direct, TreasuryEdge, Instruction Capture and CIW Data Services.